top of page

 MISSION & PURPOSE

-Along with personal connections, we also aim at corporate connections in making churches aware of churches for the purpose of fellowship, building relationships, partnering in ministry, and praying with one another for revival.
-"Behold, how good and pleasant it is when brothers dwell together in unity!"
-(Psalm 133:1)
+In addition to personal connections, we also work to foster corporate connections between churches.
+This includes encouraging fellowship, collaborative outreach, and mutual prayer for revival.
+As Psalm 133:1 declares, "Behold, how good and pleasant it is when brothers dwell together in unity!"

 CHURCHES WE LIST